quixio/quix-streams/docs/state-management.md

 ## Usage

 To use the SDK’s state management feature create an instance of *LocalFileStorage*.
-This is in *quixstreaming.state.localfilestorage*.
-Then use the set, get, containsKey and clear methods to manipulate the state as needed.
+This is in *quixstreams.state.localfilestorage*.
+Then use the `set`, `get`, `containsKey` (`contains_key` for Python), and `clear` methods to manipulate the state as needed.

 === "Python"

     ``` python
-    from quixstreaming.state.localfilestorage import LocalFileStorage
+    from quixstreams.state.localfilestorage import LocalFileStorage

     storage = LocalFileStorage()